 Important information for Visiting & Exchange students starting in January 2021

 To control the spread of Covid-19 and reduce pressure on the national health services, everyone in the UK must follow the national lockdown restrictions.
-You can find out more information about the new lockdown restrictions here.
+Find out more information about the new lockdown restrictions .
 These restrictions are very clear, everyone must stay at home wherever possible, unless to shop for food or other essential items, for medical needs, or to exercise.

 Change your travel plans if you can

 At this moment, teaching for your course will need to be delivered online.
-This will now need to be at least until the middle of February.
+This will now need to be at least until 5 March 2021.
 We will give you as much advance notice as possible about any extension to this.
 Until then you should start your course remotely and should not arrive on campus.
 Please note the following:

-- The advice for EU and international students travelling from overseas is that you should consider delaying travel plans only if travel plans can be rearranged without undue costs.
+- the advice for all international students travelling from overseas is that you should consider delaying travel plans only if travel plans can be rearranged without undue costs.